An Ceathrú Póilí

-An Ceathrú Póilí (The Fourth Policeman; founded 1983) is an independent bookstore based in Cultúrlann McAdam Ó Fiaich on the Falls Road in Belfast's Gaeltacht Quarter.
+An Ceathrú Póilí (The Fourth Policeman; founded 1983) is an independent bookshop based in Cultúrlann McAdam Ó Fiaich on the Falls Road in the Gaeltacht Quarter of Belfast, Northern Ireland.
 The shop primarily sells Irish language books and Irish traditional music recordings and also sells several hundred English-language books on the topics of Irish history and politics.
 An Ceathrú Póilí also sells Irish musical instruments, Celtic jewelry and craft.

 History

 1983–2010

 An Ceathrú Póilí was founded in 1983 and was housed in Ardscoil Bhéal Feirste.
 After the Ardscoil was destroyed by fire in a 1984, the shop had a nomadic existence until the founding of Cultúrlann McAdam Ó Fiaich in 1991 in the old Broadway Presbyterian Church on Falls Road.
 The centre was used as an Irish-medium secondary school (now Coláiste Feirste) and theatre space with the book shop located on the ground floor with An Caifé Glas (now known as Bia).